Introduction

 An income withholding may come from within the employer's state, or directly from another state.
 If from another state, it is called "direct income withholding" because it comes directly from another state to the employer, rather than going through the child support enforcement agency in the employer's state.

-Order/Notice to Withhold Income For Child and Spousal Support JFS 04047
+Order/Notice to Withhold Income for Child and Spousal Support JFS 04047

 Top of the Order/Notice: